pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 dissimilar.
 There is a general consensus, I am pretty sure, that the Scholarly Commons is scholarly communication in a modern setting, one in which we are not constrained by the limitations of print publishing.
-But the definition of the Commons goes much deeper than that.
+But the definition of the Commons goes much deeper than that, and, as they say, the devil is in the details.
 The Scholarly Commons represents scholarship reinvented for our modern era, and whichever the approach to do that, we are desiring to take the best of the past, the aspirations and thirst for understanding that have motivated mankind for thousands of years, and redesign the whole system from scratch to fit our current needs and desires, using whatever existing pieces or technologies that fit this new way of working, then figuring out how to build out the rest.

 <!--MORE-->

 # On gaps and systems

-One of the topics that pops up every once in a while lately in the discussions in FORCE11's Scholarly Commons Working Group is the concept of _compliance_.
+One of the topics that pops up every once in a while lately in the discussions in the Scholarly Commons working group is the concept of _compliance_.
 I think this comes from the desire to understand what the Scholarly Commons is---to wrap our brains around the idea, and the hope that if we know where the boundaries of the Scholarly Commons are, we might be able to reduce the Scholarly Commons to some transparent explanatory paragraph or set of principles.
 Following that type of thinking then, the question of whether or